jonatanSh/django-easy-rest/docs/index.rst

 the main purpose of this framework is to give a speed boost to developers in rest api fields.

-It features a rich an useful debugger, and easy to use scripts and brings django context to your javascripts
+It features a rich and useful debugger, scripts, classes, mixins and brings django context to your javascripts

-and does much more for you
+and does much more for you fore more read the docs:

 List of contents
 ================